Overall Score: B

 Overall Impression: A solid mid-level hotel with good rooms that’s close to everything in the French Quarter.

 At the corner of Dauphine and Bienville Streets in the French Quarter is the Holiday Inn French Quarter – Chateau LeMoyne Hotel.
 This five-story hotel is less like traditional Holiday Inns and more boutique in structure and design.
 When you pull up to the entrance, a valet will take your car.
 As with most hotels in the French Quarter, parking is expensive.
 Here, it costs $37.95 + tax per day for cars and $43.95 + tax per day for oversized trucks and vans.
 So consider if you really need a car while you’re in New Orleans.
-(For a pro-tip on car rental in New Orleans, click here to read the end of my previous post.)
+(For a pro-tip on car rental in New Orleans, click here to read a previous post.)

 We checked in at midnight, but no had problem with service or getting our room.
 The front desk staff was very friendly and accommodating.
 Because you are in the heart of the French Quarter, there is security at the hotel 24/7.
 We actually witnessed security personnel in action upon exiting our car before checking-in, keeping drunk people and vagrants from entering the hotel and loitering around the entrance.